pynapple-org/pynapple/doc/examples/tutorial_HD_dataset.md

 We will then compare this to the real head-direction of the animal, and discover that population activity in the ADn indeed codes for HD.

 To decode the population activity, we will be using a bayesian decoder as implemented in Pynapple.
-Again, just a single line of code!
+Again, just a single line of code:

 ```{code-cell} ipython3
 decoded, proba_feature = nap.decode_bayes(